SabriStrazzeri/bspm-noise-synthesis/README.md

-# BSPM Noise Synthesis with WGAN-GP
+# EDEN: Electrocardiographic Deep Emulator of Noise

 This repository focuses on the generation of synthetic BSPM noise signals using a Wasserstein Generative Adversarial Network with Gradient Penalty (WGAN-GP).
 The project is structured to guide you through the process from the model training to the validation of the generated samples.